hydrosolutions/riversCentralAsia/paper.md

     href="https://hydrosolutions.github.io/riversCentralAsia/reference/computeAnnualFlowDurationCurve.html"
     target="_blank">computation of flow duration curves</a>

--   I/O interface with the hydrologic-hydraulic modelling software
-    <a href="https://crealp.ch/rs-minerve/" target="_blank">RS Minerve</a>.
+-   I/O interface with the hydrologic-hydraulic modelling software that allows reading and writing of input and output files of the hydraulic-hydrological modelling software <a href="https://crealp.ch/rs-minerve/" target="_blank">RS Minerve</a>.

 While here, we focus on the description of the individual functions, the strengths of the package comes to play mostly when the functions are